arnabcse2013/contact_form/README.md

 # contact_form
-This is simple contact Form with table structure included for D8 projects.
+This is simple contact Form with custom table structure included for D8 projects.

 Steps: